wlmeng11/rtl-ultrasound/README.md

 #### Mac OSX
 `brew install python3 librtlsdr`

-Warning: If you previously installed software that bundles an out-of-date version of librtlsdr, you may have to remove it, or overwrite the symlinks for librtlsdr: `brew link --overwrite librtlsdr`
+*Warning*: If you previously installed software that bundles an out-of-date version of librtlsdr, you may have to remove it, or overwrite the symlinks for librtlsdr: `brew link --overwrite librtlsdr`

 ### Automatic installation